Would A Large Stock Market Loss Ruin Your Retirement Plans?

 Terms start on the 6th and 20th of each month.
 Hypothetical strategy values for terms ended on a date other than December 31 could be higher or lower than those shown in this example.
 This example assumes no withdrawals are taken from the annuity.
 Early withdrawal charges will apply if money is withdrawn during the early withdrawal charge period.
 Any withdrawal will reduce contract values.
 In addition, a withdrawal before the end of a term may have a positive or negative impact on the strategy value at the end of the term, which may be significant.

-When you buy a variable-indexed annuity, you own an insurance contract.
+When you buy a registered index-linked annuity, you own an insurance contract.
 You are not buying shares of any stock or index.
 For purposes of this example, the investment in the stocks that make up the S&P 500 index is assumed to be held in an IRA so that the gains and losses over the period of comparison are tax-deferred.
 For most stock investments outside of a retirement plan, dividends and capital gains are subject to income tax when realized.
 For annuity contracts, income earned on the contract is subject to income tax as ordinary income when withdrawn.
 If you are under age 59½, the taxable amount may also be subject to a 10% federal penalty tax.
 Generally income tax rates on ordinary income are higher than capital gains tax rates on long-term capital gains and qualified dividend income.